 For next year, perhaps you should consider increasing your security as early as possible, enabling you to really relax.
 We partner with a range of vendors that can help to deliver peace of mind through their smart tech.

 Whilst this smart tech will go a long way to making your home safer, we also understand that money talks.
-At Locket, we’ll reward you for improving the security of your home by giving you a fairer price on your insurance, as well as access to our smart store where you can get amazing deals on future smart tech purchases.
+At Locket, we’ll reward you for improving the security of your home by giving you a fairer price on your home insurance, as well as access to our smart store where you can get amazing deals on future smart tech purchases.

 We feel that proactively protecting your home is always better than simply paying out should the worst happen (although we’ll do that too!).

-So get a quote with Locket today!
+So if you’re using smart technology to secure your home (or would like to) get a quote with Locket today!